Dopamine (Third Eye Blind album): Sound and composition

 In 2012, Jenkins outlined how the music was shaping up at that point:

 I think it will have a sort of big, open sound with anthem tracks with an Arcade Fire feeling to it and others with a shoegaze kind of feel.
 Some tracks will be simple, raw sounding."

 Prior to the album's release in May 2015, Hargreaves said:

 Most Third Eye Blind albums are fairly eclectic sounding — there's acoustic songs, there's rock sounds, there's electronic stuff.
 I think we've kept that formula going.
 Our new album, no one is going to mistake it for being a completely different band, but there's quite a bit of evolution on it.
 I think you can hear it on the first single, 'Everything Is Easy,' and 'Mine.'

+Musically, the album has been described as alternative rock, pop rock, and arena rock.

 Release and promotion

 In early 2015, the band announced they would be doing an extensive Summer Tour with Dashboard Confessional.
 Jenkins announced that a single from the fifth album would be released prior to the tour, with an accompanying music video being created in April 2015.
 On May 8, 2015, the album's official title, Dopamine, and first single, "Everything Is Easy", were publicly announced.
 "Everything Is Easy" was also made available to stream on the same day.
 On May 12, the band released a second track from the sessions, the studio version of the Beyoncé "Mine" cover.
 The song, along with an accompanying music video, was premiered on Tumblr for The Tonight Show Starring Jimmy Fallon, and featured a guest appearance from Pierce the Veil frontman Vic Fuentes.

 The album was released on June 16, 2015.
 The album debuted at No. 13 on the Billboard 200, selling just over 21,000 copies in its first week.